toitware/artemis/README.md

 Artemis consists of two parts:  A service that runs on the devices, and a CLI that allows you to control the devices.

-They communicate together using MQTT or HTTP via a cloud service.
+They communicate together using HTTP via a cloud service.
 Currently the cloud service is AWS's IoT service or a Supabase instance.
 On the ESP32, the device keeps track of its device id after the initial flashing.